 An example of such a device you can use to monitor the interior of your RV is the MarCELL.
 The MarCELL will monitor interior temperature, humidity, and if the power goes out.
 It will then call a preset phone number (or numbers), send you a text or send you an email - your choice!

-The MarCELL utilizes the Verizon cellular network and includes a cellular device inside the unit.
+The MarCELL utilizes the Verizon or AT&T cellular network and includes a cellular device inside the unit.
 It DOES require a monthly/annual subscription (pays for the cell service).
-NOTE: You must be in a Verizon coverage area for the MarCELL to be able to call you.
+NOTE: You must be in a cell coverage area for the MarCELL to be able to call you.

 The way the MarCELL works is that it will call you at the phone number that you tell it to (the cell phone you carry with you) when the temperature gets higher or lower than the temperatures you set for it.
 It will also notify you if the power goes out.